moq-wg/moq-transport/draft-lcurley-warp.md

 {: #warp-publish-format title="Warp PUBLISH Message"}

 * Track:
 Identifies track information in `TRACK INFO`.

+### TRACK INFO

-The same rules as defined in {{message-subscribe-req}} will apply here as well.
+The rules as defined in {{message-subscribe-req}} applies here as well.
+More specifically, `Track URI` MUST identify the fully qualified track identifier {{track-name}} for publishing media. `Track ID` MUST represent a publisher chosen proposal for a short hop-by-hop identifer to be used in OBJECT message header for the advertised track.

 ## PUBLISH REPLY {#message-publish-reply}